Table of Contents

 |U Series||Everyday Performance||Productivity, Content Consumption, Battery Life||Gaming, Professional Animation|

 |Y Series / Core m||Fanless Designs, Mediocre Performance||Portability, Fanless Design, Light Productivity||Battery Life, Serious Number Crunching|

 |Celeron / Pentium||For Those Who Don't Care||Web Surfing, Saving money||Gaming, Serious Productivity, Video Editing|

 |Atom||Good Battery Life, Weak Performance||Saving Money, Long Battery Life, Light Weight||Multitasking, Serious Productivity|

-These are the best processor with everyday use.
+These are the best processor for everyday use.
 In other words, you can find here a platter for what is the best processor for my laptop.
 Touch-Screens and Non-Touch Screens, both have their advantages and disadvantages regarding battery consumption issues.
-The fastest Processor in the above table is Xenon E, H-Series, G-Series and u-Series.
+The fastest processor in the above table is Xenon E, H-Series, G-Series, and u-Series.

 Processors Effects Battery Life (Processor vs. laptops battery)

 It is said that the higher the processor speed it will affect more the consumption of the battery life of the laptops.
 Most often, higher processor speed drains the battery fast but compared to before years the rate of battery life discharge has reduced.
 Even the amount of processors being used over the period is also considered, so take care while buying a sound processor that does not affect your battery life more.

 Ans.
 Intel officially announced the first of its 8th Generation processors on 21 August, revamped with a new quad-core configuration and a range of silicon optimizations.
 In short, 8th gen is up to 40 percent faster* than existing 7th Generation chips and offers a 2x boost versus a five-year-old PC.